eea/copernicus-insitu-db/docs/guide.rst

 In this state the object and its relations cannot be edited.
 The owner or one of their teammates can get the object back to the draft state.

-When an object's state is changed into "changes requested", the owner of the object receives an e-mail that their object has requests for changes and the user that made those requests.
+When an object's state is changed into "changes requested", the user requesting the changes can complete a feedback field in which they inform the owner of the object about the changes that should be made (*Figure 14*).
+The owner receives an e-mail that their object has requests for changes, the user that made those requests and what changes the user requested (from the feedback field).
+The users in the application can see this feedback when the object is in state "Changes requested" or "Draft" on the detail page of the object
+(*Figure 15*)

+..  figure:: screenshots/feedback1.png
+    :width: 600px
+    :align: center
+    :target: _images/feedback1.png

+    *Request changes feedback field example*

+..  figure:: screenshots/feedback2.png
+    :width: 600px
+    :align: center
+    :target: _images/feedback2.png

+    *Example of display of a feedback left by a user*

 **Valid**